Nenkai/GT-File-Specifications-Documentation/README.md

-# GT5-File-Specifications
+# GT-File-Specifications
-File specifications & documentation for various Gran Turismo 5 file types.
+File specifications & documentation for various Gran Turismo 5/6/? file types.

-This is an on-going effort to document file types used by Gran Turismo 5.
+This is an on-going effort to document file types.
 Any help is welcome.